Honors College Alumni

 To cap off the semester, we had a fun and relaxing night of fellowship, eating, and playing games at our first "Friendsgiving" hosted by Honoris Causa and held at Dr. Ticknor's home.

-Check out of latest newsletter here and look for more updates soon!
+Check out of latest newsletter here (PDF) and look for more updates soon!

 Spring 2018 Alumni Updates